Kyrie0921/Stats-COVID19/README.md

 ## Final Word
 The data is only a number, but behind a number is a tragedy to a person, to a family and to those around him.
 I hope our prediction is way too high.
 Please, DO SOMETHING, as there is still time.
-DO SOMETHING, as there is no one you know being tortured by virus.
+DO SOMETHING, for someone who's still being tortured.
-DO SOMETHING, for sake of not only you.
+DO SOMETHING, for the sake of others.